botwiki/botwiki.org/content/articles/index.md

 Weight: 4
 */

-Below is a selection of blogs centered around botmaking and bot-related topics.
-Further below is a few hand-picked blog posts.
+Below is a [selection of blogs](#blogs) centered around botmaking and bot-related topics.
+Further below is [a few hand-picked blog posts](#selected-articles).
+And right after that, [videos](#videos) of talks that should be of interest to botmakers and bot enthusiasts as well.

 Enjoy!

 ***PS: Do you know about an interesting blog or have you read a good article a botmaker or a bot enthusiast would enjoy?
 Send us a [pull request](https://github.com/botwiki/botwiki.org), [an email](mailto:stefan@fourtonfish.com) or [Tweet at us](https://twitter.com/botwikidotorg) (or directly [@fourtonfish](https://twitter.com/fourtonfish)).***